bulletmark/pifaceio/README.md

 ### PIFACEIO

-This package provides a Python interface to the [PiFace][pifaceboard] peripheral board for the [Raspberry Pi][rpi].
-A PiFace board offers 8 digital inputs and 8 digital outputs.
+This package provides a Python interface to the [PiFace Digital][pifaceboard] peripheral I/O board for the [Raspberry Pi][rpi].
+A [PiFace Digital][pifaceboard] board offers 8 digital inputs and 8 digital outputs.
 This package allows a Python program to read the inputs and write the outputs on the board via the Raspberry Pi SPI bus.

-Multiple PiFace boards are supported.
-This pifaceio package is focussed on simplicity and performance for polled implementations and is an alternative to the [pifacedigitalio][] and [piface][] (now depreciated) Python packages for the PiFace board.
+Multiple [PiFace Digital][pifaceboard] boards are supported.
+This pifaceio package is focussed on simplicity and performance for polled implementations and is an alternative to the [pifacedigitalio][] and [piface][] (now depreciated) Python packages for the [PiFace Digital][pifaceboard] board.

 Interrupts are not supported.
 See [pifacedigitalio][] for interrupt and other functionality.